If you are looking for a care setting for yourself or a family member, you may find the terminology confusing.

 This guide explains the nuances behind each name.

-What is a care home?
+What is the difference between a care home and a nursing home?

 A care home is a generic term that broadly covers all types of residential care facilities and is defined as, “a small institution providing accommodation and care for people who are unable to look after themselves.”
+On the other hand, a nursing home provides a setting for individuals who require specialist medical care, with registered nurses on site throughout the day and night to administer that care.

 Some care homes are run by local councils, while others are privately owned by either a company or a family – such as Birtley House, which is owned and run by the Whalley family.